jaegerwells/MSDS422/README.md

 ## Problem Statement / Research Objectives

 Our problem statement is simple; What are the characteristics that make news go viral?
 We will look to understand if subjectivity, overall polarity, channel news is being displayed, and type of file format for news impacts the total number of shares on Mashable.
-Ultimately, we are viewing this analysis as a binary classification problem.
+Ultimately, we are view this analysis as a binary classification problem.

 ## Dataset Citation